 Your pets are part of your family, so you hate leaving them out of the fun.
-Here are some of the advantages of taking your family dog or your lovable cat on vacation, but there are also plenty of negatives.
+There are certainly advantages to taking your family dog or your lovable cat on vacation, but there are also plenty of negatives.

 You know she's getting the best care.